KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 Categories
 ~~~~~~~~~~

-When starting a new project the categories for the project are pulled in from :guilabel:`Guides and Markers Categories` in setting :ref:`configure_colors`.
+When starting a new project the categories for the project are pulled in from :guilabel:`Guides and Markers Categories` in setting :doc:`Configure Colors and Guides</getting_started/configure_kdenlive/configuration_colors+guides>`.

 .. image:: /images/Kdenlive_project_specific_categories.png
    :width: 350px